Quick Start Guide

 On the right side of the window you will see a correlation graph based on the target selection drawing

-1. Make sure your selection only includes pixels on the target
+1. Make sure your selection includes only pixels on the target

 2. The difference between minimum and maximum values at a given wavelength should be relatively small.
 If they are not, consider re-measuring the target.